Course description for 2025/26

 FRI1005

-How do humans react physiologically and cognitively in extreme environments?
+Do you enjoy being out in nature and want to try your hand at more challenging conditions?
+How do humans react physiologically, cognitively and socially in extreme environments?
 In this course, field-based experience and practical exercises are central concepts.
-You will learn about physiological and psychological responses to extreme environments whilst for example building snow caves, swimming/bathing in Arctic waters, skiing, winter hiking and ice-climbing.
+You will learn about physiological and psychological responses to extreme environments whilst for example building snow caves, swimming/bathing in Arctic waters, skiing, winter hiking, freediving and (optional) ice-climbing.

 Extreme Environments covers the following areas: